Hat Yai: Demographics

 Demographically, Hat Yai is notable for a higher proportion of Thai Malays and Thai Chinese citizens than other cities of comparable size in other regions of Thailand.
-The main languages spoken in Hat Yai are Southern Thai dialect and varieties of Songkhla Malay.
-The population of Hat Yai was 156,802 as of 2019, ranked fourth in the country after Bangkok, Nonthaburi, and Pak Kret.
+Unlike most of area in Southern Thailand, the main language spoken in Hat Yai is Central Thai.
+Southern Thai varieties such as Songkhla and Sadao dialects are also common as well, and varieties of Songkhla Malay which is spoken by ethnic Malays.
+The population of Hat Yai Municipality was 156,802 as of 2019, making it the fourth largest city municipality (city proper) in the country after Bangkok, Nonthaburi, and Pak Kret, and the fifth-largest city (Urban; with a population of 400,000) in the country after Bangkok, Chiang Mai, Korat and Khon Kaen.

 Education

 Prince of Songkla University is the oldest and largest university in southern Thailand.
 The main campus is near Hat Yai downtown; the campus area covers Hat Yai city and Kho Hong town.
 This public university is always ranked one of the top national universities.
-The first and the only private university in southern Thailand, Hatyai University, is also located in the urban area of Hat Yai.
+The first private university in southern Thailand, Hatyai University, is also located in the urban area of Hat Yai.
 In addition, Ramkhamhaeng University's campus is near the international airport.

 Hat Yai is also home to several famous high schools, including the country's top ten, Hatyaiwittayalai School (public).
 Another well-known public school is Hatyaiwittayalaisomboonkulkanya School, the former branch of Hatyaiwittayalai.
 In addition, there are several popular private schools in greater Hat Yai, including Saengthong Vitthaya School, Thidanukhro School, and PSU Wittayanusorn School.